mui/toolpad/docs/data/toolpad/how-to-guides/number-display.md

 1. To get started creating this, hover over the component library and click on the **Create** button in the **Custom Components** section.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/create-custom.png", "alt": "Create custom component", "caption": "Create a custom component", "indent": 1, "zoom": false }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/custom-components/create-custom.png", "alt": "Create custom component", "caption": "Create a custom component", "zoom": false }}

 2. A dialog box appears asking you to name it.
 Name it "NumberDisplay".